Contrast-Security-OSS/integrations-scw/README.md

 Steps:
 1. Login to the Contrast TeamServer in your browser
 1. Click your name in the top right, and select 'Your Account'.
 1. Update the config.json with details about your TeamServer and credentials from the 'Your Keys' section.
-Please ensure the url ends in `/api/ng/`.

 ## Recommendations